+Our Guide to Homeschool High School Transcripts will walk you through the process step-by-step.
 You can either start from scratch or use a high school transcript template.
 The important thing is to list courses clearly and concisely, making it easy to understand your child’s high school learning without further explanation.

 What Other Records Should You Keep?